Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-command-line.md

 ### `~/Developer/classroom`

-- This is a folder where you put all of your notes, exercises, scratchwork, classroom activities, homework, etc
+- This is a folder where you put all of your notes, exercises, scratch work, classroom activities, homework, etc
 - Make this folder with `$ mkdir ~/Developer/classroom`
 - Pick one of these two popular ways to organize your notes:
   - Organize notes by week.
 They will have sub-folders nested in here, such as `~/Developer/classroom/week-1`